-As with other Advanced level training plans, you’ll need a decent base of fitness under your belt before attempting this.
+As with other Advanced-level training plans, you’ll need a decent base of fitness under your belt before attempting this.
 For those on the final run-in to a key event though, it could be just what you need to sharpen your fitness.

 TT Tune Up: 5 to 8 weeks / 7 hours per week / 391 stress points per week (average)

-With six workouts a week, this plan requires a large commitment, but if you’re looking for a big boost to your top-end power then you’ll reap the rewards when you complete it.
+With six workouts a week, this plan requires a large commitment, but if you’re looking for a big boost to your top-end power you’ll reap the rewards when you complete it.

 Workouts on Zwift

-If you’ve already got a training plan from elsewhere or just don’t want to fully commit to one yet, then Zwift has a large catalogue of individual workouts to get you working hard and targeting specific areas of your fitness.
+If you’ve already got a training plan from elsewhere or just don’t want to commit fully to one yet, then Zwift has a large catalogue of individual workouts to get you working hard and targeting specific areas of your fitness.